Azatadine use while Breastfeeding

-There are no reports of infants breastfed during maternal therapy with azatadine.
-In one telephone follow-up study, mothers reported irritability and colicky symptoms in 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
+Relevant published information on azatadine was not found as of the revision date.
+In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.

 Possible Effects on Lactation

 Antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.
 However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.
 Whether lower oral doses of antihistamines have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.
 The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

 1. Ito S, Blajchman A, Stephenson M et al. Prospective follow-up of adverse reactions in breast-fed infants exposed to maternal medication.
 Am J Obstet Gynecol.
 1993;168:1393-9.
 PMID: 8498418

 2. Messinis IE, Souvatzoglou A, Fais N et al. Histamine H1 receptor participation in the control of prolactin secretion in postpartum.
 J Endocrinol Invest.
 1985;8:143-6.
 PMID: 3928731

 3. Pontiroli AE, De Castro e Silva E, Mazzoleni F et al. The effect of histamine and H1 and H2 receptors on prolactin and luteinizing hormone release in humans: sex differences and the role of stress.
 J Clin Endocrinol Metab.
 1981;52:924-8.
 PMID: 7228996

 CAS Registry Number